Coconut Black Rice Pudding Recipe

 • Optional: 3-5 Cardamon Pods, slightly cracked

-• Optional: Cashew, Goji Berries, Raisins, Currents Unsweetened Coconut Flakes, or Bee Pollen to sprinkle on top
+• Optional: Raw Cashews, Goji Berries, Raisins, Currants, Unsweetened Coconut Flakes, or Bee Pollen to sprinkle on top

-1. Bring 2 cups of water, 1 cup of the coconut milk (reserve the rest), and 1 cup of rice to boil in a medium saucepan.
-Reduce heat to low and bring to a simmer.
-Cover and let cook for 35 minutes.
+1. Bring 2 cups of water, 1 cup of the coconut milk (reserve the rest), and 1 cup of rice to a boil in a medium saucepan.
+Reduce the heat to low, cover, and let simmer for 35 minutes.

 3. Uncover once more and stir in the rest of the coconut milk.
 Leave cover off and cook for 5-8 minutes more, stirring occasionally, until desired consistency.

 4. Remove from heat and stir in salt and maple syrup to taste.
-If you’re using cardamon, add it now.
+If you’re using cardamom, add it now.

-5. Enjoy the pudding warm or chilled for breakfast, a midday snack, or dessert!
-You might want to sprinkle some cashew nuts, dried currents or raisins, or coconut flakes on top.
-I even tried adding some of Red Bee Honey’s bee pollen.
-It added an interesting and nourishing kick of flavor.
+5. Serve warm or chilled—it’s perfect for breakfast, as a snack, or even as dessert.
+We recommend sprinkling some goji berries, raw cashew nuts, dried currants or raisins, or coconut flakes on top.
+I even tried adding some nutrient-rich bee pollen from Red Bee Honey for an extra kick of flavor.

 Recipe & photos by Sophie Slater